How to Enable Linux on Windows 11 and 10 (WSL 2)

 Set Default Wsl Version To Wsl 2 And Upgrade Linux Distro From Wsl 1 To Wsl 2

-• After that, you can use wsl -l -v command to check the version of Windows Subsystem for Linux on Windows 10 1903 or earlier.
+• After that, you can use the wsl -l -v command to check the version of Windows Subsystem for Linux on Windows 10 1903 or earlier.

 Check Wsl Version Using Powershell Windows 10